Erased, But Not Forgotten: Erased Rectified Flow Transformers Still Remain Unsafe Under Concept Attack: Introduction

-To address this question, we first apply existing attack strategies for concept erasure in SD to Flux, leveraging that both models employ similar denoising-based image generation processes.
-However, experiments show that these existing attack methods are largely ineffective when applied to Flux.
-We hypothesize that this discrepancy arises from fundamental architectural differences, which in turn shape the design of erasure and attack techniques for each model.
-Upon further analysis, we find that Flux encodes a linear relationship between text embeddings and attention maps, fundamentally altering the way information propagates within the model.
-As a result, all concept erasure methods applied to Flux ultimately converge on a common mechanism—\emph{attention localization}, where token indices are utilized to precisely identify and suppress targeted content.
-This suggests that, instead of directly adapting existing attack methods, it is essential to design new attack algorithms that explicitly exploit the attention localization property inherent to Flux.
+To explore this question, we begin by applying existing concept attack strategies originally developed for SD to Flux, since both models share a denoising-based image generation process.
+However, our experiments reveal that these attack methods perform poorly on Flux, showing little ability to reactivate erased concepts.
+We attribute this gap to fundamental architectural differences that shape how each model handles erasure and attack.
+Closer analysis shows that Flux still encodes a direct relationship between text embeddings and attention maps, which determines how information flows inside the model.
+Because of this, all existing erasure techniques on Flux eventually rely on a shared mechanism: \emph{attention localization}, where token indices are used to pinpoint and suppress target content.
+This insight suggests that rather than simply reusing SD-based attacks, we need new methods that explicitly take advantage of Flux's attention localization behavior.

-Building on these findings, we propose \ours, a simple yet effective attack method that restores erased concepts by reactivating suppressed attention.
-Specifically, we firstly introduce an \emph{attention reactivation loss} to selectively enhance the attention of erased tokens, while maintaining stability through two complementary regularizers: an L2 regularizer that constrains update magnitude to prevent instability, and an entropy regularizer that stabilizes attention distribution to avoid degenerate peaks.
-To further strengthen reactivation and ensure semantic fidelity, we incorporate an \emph{attack-guided velocity loss}, which steers flow matching dynamics to amplify erased concepts, and a \emph{consistency loss} that aligns fine-tuning with authentic generative trajectories, thereby preserving global layout and preventing image distortion.
-Through lightweight Low-Rank Adaptation (LoRA)~\citep{lora} tuning of text parameters, our method achieves precise reactivation of erased concept while preserving layout fidelity (as shown in Figure~\ref{fig:teaser}), revealing that existing defenses suppress only surface-level signals on Flux, while underlying semantics remain \textit{erased, but not forgotten}.
+Building on these insights, we propose \ours, a simple yet effective attack method that restores erased concepts by reactivating suppressed attention.
+At the core of our approach is an \emph{attention reactivation loss} that selectively boosts the attention of erased tokens.
+To keep the optimization stable, we add two complementary regularizers: an L2 term that limits the size of updates to prevent divergence, and an entropy term that smooths the attention distribution and avoids sharp peaks.
+To further enhance reactivation while preserving semantic integrity, we introduce an \emph{attack-guided velocity loss} that steers the flow matching process to strengthen erased concepts, and a \emph{consistency loss} that aligns the fine-tuning process with the model's natural generative trajectory, maintaining the overall layout and preventing distortions.
+With lightweight Low-Rank Adaptation (LoRA)~\citep{lora} tuning of only 3.57MB text parameters, \ours\ achieves precise concept reactivation while preserving visual structure (as illustrated in Figure~\ref{fig:teaser}).
+This reveals that existing defenses in Flux suppress only surface-level signals, while the deeper semantics remain \emph{erased, but not forgotten}.